 Module 1.
 English linguistics, 14 credits

-This module is examined through a written room examination in English grammar (4 credits) and written hand-in assignments and oral presentations (10 credits).
+This module is examined through a written room examination in English grammar (4 credits), a written exam in Linguistics (3 credits), a written assignment in English linguistic history (3 credits) and oral presentations in English linguistic history (10 credits).

 Module 2.
 English literature, 10 credits:

-This module is examined through written hand-in assignments and oral presentations (10 credits).
+This module is examined through oral presentations (4 credits) and two written assignments (3+3 credits).
 Module 3.
 Theme course, 3 credits:

-This module is examined through a written hand-in assignment and an oral presentation (3 credits).
+This module is examined through a written assignment (2 credits) and an oral presentation (1 credit).
 Module 4.
 Portfolio, 3 credits:

 This module is examined through a written room examination in essay writing (1 credit), a Portfolio (written hand-in assignment, 1 credit) and an oral presentation (1 credit).
 Since one of the fundamental objectives of the course is for the student to be able to use the English language in a correct, varied and contextually appropriate manner, language proficiency is assessed formatively in all modules.
 The student's oral and written language proficiency is examined summatively through the final examination in Module 4: Portfolio.
 If the university has decided that a student has the right to special educational support due to a disability, the examiner may offer an adapted test or allow the student to conduct the test in an alternative form.
 For students who do not pass their first examinations, retake examinations are provided in accordance with Local regulations for courses and examinations at the first and second levels at Linnaeus University.

-Course Evaluation

-During or shortly after the course, a course evaluation is conducted.
-Results and analysis of the course evaluation are promptly communicated to the students who have taken the course.
-Students who are taking the course when it is offered the next time are informed of the results at the start of the course.
-The evaluation is anonymous.

-Overlap

-The course cannot be included in a degree along with the following course/courses of which the content fully, or partly, corresponds to the content of this course: 1ENÄ12 (27 credits), 1EN20Ä (27 credits).

-Required Reading and Additional Study Material Module 1

-Estling Vannestål, Maria.
-The latest edition.
+Course Evaluation A course evaluation should be conducted during the course or in connection with its conclusion.
+The results and analysis of the completed course evaluation should be promptly communicated to students who have completed the course.
+Students participating in the next course instance should be informed of the results of the previous course evaluation and any improvements that have been made, no later than at the start of the course.
+Overlap The course cannot be included in a degree along with the following course/courses of which the content fully, or partly, corresponds to the content of this course: 1ENÄ12 (27 credits), 1EN20Ä (27 credits).
+Required Reading and Additional Study Material Required reading is listed below for each module.
+The latest editions should be used if there are more than one.
+Literature listed as Additional reading material is not mandatory.
+Module 1 Estling Vannestål, Maria.
+Latest edition.
 A University Grammar of English with a Swedish Perspective.
 Lund: Studentlitteratur.
 586 p.
 Svartvik, Jan & Geoffrey Leech.
-The latest edition.
+Latest edition.
 English: One Tongue, Many Voices.
 Houndmills: Palgrave Macmillan.
 302 p.
 Yule, George.
-The latest edition.
+Latest edition.
 The Study of Language.
 Cambridge: Cambridge University Press.
 420 p.

-Material provided by the department, ca. 100 p.
+Material provided by the department, approx. 100 pages.

-Additional Study material:
+Additional study material: